 - Dynamic faculty of practitioners, researchers and educators

 - Regionally accredited by the New England Commission of Higher Education (NECHE)

-The online Master of Science in Education in Reading Specialist/Literacy Coach K-12 is designed to provide proven theories and strategies that you can put directly into practice in the classrooms, while also highlighting the latest technologies and methodologies in Literacy.
+The online Master of Science in Education – Reading Specialist is designed to provide proven theories and strategies that you can put directly into practice in the classrooms, while also highlighting the latest technologies and methodologies in literacy and reading.

 This course enhances classroom-based experiences by linking them with professional research skills.
 Educators in this course will learn to locate and critically review a wide range of professional resources, articulate knowledge from a research-based framework, and collaborate with their peers on navigating school cultures.This course highlights the roles and responsibilities of leaders in a school setting.